idkrn123/dynamo/README.md

 # Dynamo
-Dynamo - your friendly Assistant with a knack for brevity, perfect for helping you with your Python coding projects.
+Dynamo - your friendly OpenAI-powered Assistant with a knack for brevity, perfect for helping you with your projects.

 Written by Dynamo with *some* guidance by [@exec](https://github.com/exec).